zacharee/MastodonRedirect/README.md

 [![IzzyOnDroid](https://img.shields.io/endpoint?url=https%3A%2F%2Fapt.izzysoft.de%2Ffdroid%2Fapi%2Fv1%2Fshield%2Fdev.zwander.mastodonredirect&style=for-the-badge&logo=f-droid)](https://apt.izzysoft.de/fdroid/index/apk/dev.zwander.mastodonredirect/)

 ## Setup
-If any domains aren\'t enabled for handling by Mastodon/Lemmy Redirect, the app will let you know and provide you buttons for enabling them.
+If any domains aren't enabled for handling by Mastodon/Lemmy Redirect, the app will let you know and provide you buttons for enabling them.

 Enabling each supported domain one at a time is possible, but tedious.
 Instead, Mastodon/Lemmy Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
 The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
 It is also only needed once for the initial setup or for enabling domains added in app updates.